 It can often get confusing not knowing where to start with social media for your business.

-One of the biggest challenges faced by many business owners is the choice of social media platform.
+One of the biggest challenges faced by many business owners is the choice of social media platforms.
 Even though there are various social media platforms available, your business need not have an account on all platforms.
 The best way to go about it would be to start with 1-2 social media channels, build a steady base of followers, and then expand to more social media platforms.

 To make this process simpler, we have made this table to help you find the most suitable social media platforms you can start off with: